poojapandeyy/ToDoApp/README.md

 Tailwind CSS</br>

-Open your browser and visit http://localhost:3000 to view the app.
+<p>Open your browser and visit http://localhost:3000 to view the app.</p></br>

-Usage
+<p>Usage</p>
-Enter a task title and description in the input fields.
+Enter a task title and description in the input fields. </br>
-Click the "Add Task" button to add the task to the list.
+Click the "Add Task" button to add the task to the list.</br>
-To delete a task, click the "Delete" button next to the task.
+To delete a task, click the "Delete" button next to the task.</br>